stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 18 - Analogical Reasoning.md

 1. **Semantic**: conceptual similarity between the target problem an the source case
 2. **Pragmatic**: similarity of external factors such as goals
 3. **Structural**: similarity between representation structures

+## Analogical Mapping

+The key for analogical mapping is to look at deep relationships between concepts within a domain rather than looking for superficial relationships.
+By examining higher order relationships in the source case would allow an agent to map those relationships to the target problem.